What is Electrical Grid

 On arrival at a substation, the power will be stepped down from a transmission level voltage to a distribution level voltage.
 As it exits the substation, it enters the distribution wiring.
 Finally, upon arrival at the service location, the power is stepped down again from the distribution voltage to the required service voltage(s).

-Learn More: What is Volt (V) Electrical Unit?
+Learn More: What is Magnetic Flux

 Electrical grids vary in size from covering a single building through national grids which cover whole countries, to transnational grids which can cross continents.